 How an infected file attachment be treated: If the incoming attachment is identified as infected, the infected file will be deleted.
 Another file (with the identical original file name and extension) will be inserted containing a text phrase notifying you that the file was removed due to a detected virus.
 Simply open the file with a text editor to view the text.
 If you suspect the attachment file was misidentified as a virus, contact Oracle B2C Service Technical Support for assistance.

-Barracuda Email Filtering
+Spam and Malware Email Filtering

 Additional Email Filtering